Note, you will be submitting this lab to Gradescope. It will be due at the end of Fall Break (Sunday October 19th).

 wget https://raw.githubusercontent.com/BMC-CS-151/BMC-CS-151.github.io/main/labs/lab06/List.java

-As we covered briefly in class, the inner class ArrayIterator
+As we covered briefly in class, the inner class ArrayIterator lets us create iterators

-over elements of the ArrayList
+over elements of the ArrayList.

 you continue.

 Run checkstyle on these 2 java files.
-List.java
+List.java should pass successfully but

-should have 21 errors.
+ArrayList.java should have 21 errors.
 Fix these errors.

 We included these specific checkstyle errors on purpose.
 These errors force you to see the difference between clean and unclean code.
 3 of these errors also remind you about the difference between primitives and objects.
 These errors are easy (and should be quick) to fix.